 Article 20 includes legislation to restructure the Board of Education.
-It proposes a 15-member board which would be responsible for setting goals and working on system-wide initiatives and whose members would serve on one of two seven-member councils, one for elementary and secondary education and one for higher education.
+It includes a 17-member board which would be responsible for setting goals and working on system-wide initiatives and whose members would serve on one of two eight-member councils, one for elementary and secondary education and one for higher education.
 These councils would have full statutory authority for governance and regulatory functions.
 It also transfers a limited number of management authorities currently held by the Board to the presidents.
-The legislation omits creation of a Coordinating Committee that was in the proposal approved by the Board of Education.
-It appears that this could be done administratively.

 Article 21.
-Transportation Funding
+Relating to Transportation Funding